This is our review of the best dog car seat in 2022

 - Not suitable for sports or bucket seats

-Transport your pet in comfort with this soft dog car booster seat, a perfect small dog car seat by Me and My Pets; it comes in 2 sizes, for small and medium-sized dogs and has plenty of padding, a comfy cushion fleece liner interior with beautiful outside seat covers.
+Transport your pet in comfort with this soft dog car booster seat, a perfect small dog car seat by Me and My Pets.
+Available in 2 sizes for small and medium-sized dogs.
+It has plenty of padding, a comfy cushion fleece liner interior and beautiful outside seat covers.
 This dog car seat rests on the seat, unlike some that loop around the car headrests.

 Pros & Features